QUICK LINKS | DC Emergency Assistance Fund | Dept. of Human Services | Donate

 ♦ Emergency Rental Assistance Program (ERAP) - a Federal Government Program

 We have funding to assist low-income District residents facing housing emergencies.
 The program provides funding for overdue rent if a qualified household is facing eviction (including late costs and court fees).
 The program also support security deposits and first month's rent for residents moving to new apartments.

-To qualify for ERAP: Telephone intake occurs the 2nd Monday of each month.
-Phone lines open at 9 am and we are able to accept the first 60-65 qualified clients.
-Once qualified, clients will receive an appointment for the following month.
+To qualify for ERAP: To qualify for ERAP: Telephone intake occurs every Monday of the month.
+Phone lines are open from 9am to 10am and we are able to accept the first 45-50 qualified applicants.
 Please, no walk-ins!
-Appointments will be provided following a telephone screening.
+Appointments will be provided following the telephone screening.

 Before your appointment: Please review our checklist to make sure you bring photocopies of all the necessary items.
 Please note: staff is unable to make copies.
 Please copy your documents before your appointment.
 ERAP checklist (PDF).